 Sometimes spinal changes occur because of fractures due to thinning bones or osteoporosis.
 Spinal changes also can result from degenerative disk disease or arthritis.
 These are common aging-related problems.

 Problems not linked with aging also can cause a sudden change in posture.
 A tumor, infection, or neurologic changes can cause hyperkyphosis but are not common.
 If needed, X-rays or an MRI can show whether any of these less common conditions are affecting your posture.

 If your curvature is severe, you may have difficulty breathing, even without heart or lung disease.
 You also may notice pain at your waistline, or the distance between your lowest ribs and your pelvic bones becoming less.
 If so, your health care provider may prescribe tests to measure whether your condition restricts your breathing.

 How Can a Physical Therapist Help?

+If you have problems walking or keeping your balance, your physical therapist will perform additional tests.
+They also will assess whether you have an increased risk of falling.
 Your physical therapist will design a treatment program to address your specific needs and goals.
 Your treatment may include:

-Remember, all cases of hyperkyphosis are different.
+All cases of hyperkyphosis are different.
 Your physical therapist will choose the best treatment options for you based on your specific condition.